Can I participate?

 The HIT-CF Europe project will be carried out in specific CF-Centers of the Clinical Trial Network (CTN) of the European CF Society (ECFS) (see map).

 A list of the participating Centers and contact details is shown below.
-The list will be expanded in the next coming months, so other centers will be added soon.
+Other centers are still in a preparatory phase and will become active HIT-CF participating Centers in the coming months

 You can contact your physician to confirm whether you could participate.
 If your CF-Center is not part of the CTN, your physician can guide you towards a nearby HIT-CF Europe study site where you could participate.
-You can also contact HIT-CF Europe directly via HITCF@umcutrecht.nl.
+Also German and Austrian patients will be referred to The Netherlands for participation in the HIT-CF study.
+For more information, you can also contact HIT-CF Europe directly via HITCF@umcutrecht.nl.

 Hospitals currently participating in HIT-CF Europe